npg70/galbreath-old/people/galbreath-archibald-1819.md

 He was a shoemaker.[^1851][^1861]

 An obvious question would be how does a son of a fisherman become a shoemaker?
-The 1841 UK Census of lists a "Archibald Gilbrieth" in[^1841]
+The 1841 UK Census of lists a "Archibald Gilbrieth" in the household of John McIssac who was a shoemaker.[^1841]  It would appear Archibald left home to Paisley to intern with another family.

 Child of Archibald and Sarah (McNeil) Galbraith: